seadowg/cv/cv.md

 *October 2012 - Present*

+#### Responsibilities

-* Working as an engineer and team lead to build mobile apps (Android & iOS), web apps and APIs across retail, logistics, news media and many other spaces.
+* Working as an engineer and team lead to build mobile apps (Android & iOS), web apps and APIs
 * Collaborating with other engineers, data scientists, UX/UI designers and product managers as part of a balanced team.
 * Helping clients deploy and manage their applications in the Play Store, App Store and across various cloud platforms (PCF, Heroku etc).
-* Mentoring and helping build other engineers' careers within the company as their immeditate manager.
+* Mentoring and helping build other engineers' careers within the company as their line manager.
-* Contributing to the overall direction and management of the consulting practice.
+* Contributing to the overall direction and management of the office and consulting practice.
 * Teaching and consulting with technical, product and executive members of client organisations on core development and Lean/XP practices such as pair programming, test driven development, agile product management, lean startup and many others.

+#### Major projects

+##### Daily news app

+* 150+ year old global newspaper moving from weekly to daily news
+* Worked mainly with Java and Objective-C
+* Lead a team of engineers to build Android and iOS app in parrellel from scratch
+* Helped structure backlog of work to let newspaper make accurate decisions around when to print announcements
+* Collaborated with editorial team and C level project sponsors and also with third party design and API teams

+##### Courier parcel tracking app

+* Global courier company operating in 50+ countries rewriting mobile apps to overcome quality and maintainability problems
+* Worked mainly with Java, Swift and C# (APIs)
+* Lead a team building first Android and then iOS apps to replace exisiting ones
+* Helped client team design and develop new APIs
+* Assisted client with assesing and then utilizing technology to implement real time driver tracking in-app

+##### 1 hour food delivery app

+* One of Britian's largest super markets building out a 1 hour delivery service
+* Worked mainly with Kotlin, Swift, Go, Postgres and Python
+* Taught both Pivotal and client engineers Android while building out Android app to complement existing iOS app
+* Mentored client technical and product team leaders throughout their transition from Pivotal to their own office
+* Collaborated with data scientists to build and integrate recommendations for customers

+##### Remote retro tool

+* Public facing internal tool allowing teams to have retrospectives remotely with 3000+ active weekly users
+* Worked mainly with React, Ruby on Rails and Postgres/MySQL
+* Took on lead engineer position and helped coordinate transition from a hosted tool to an open source installable one (ongoing)
+* Worked with company VPs to facilite smooth sunsetting of the hosted servie

 <div style="page-break-after: always;"></div>